jorgeg365/T-Pot-Honeypot-Installation-Guide-Ubuntu-Server-24.04-LTS-/README.md

 Choose installation type Standard

-Set a strong password for the tsec user
+Set a strong password for the user

 The script will: